Agile SCRUM for Trello boards is a Chrome extension that gives your Trello boards Agile SCRUM features.

 At the top right of the Lists and Cards you can see how many story points have been completed and how many there are in total.

 Installation and Setup

-To start using Agile Scrum in Trello install the extension from the Google Store and open any Trello board (reload the page if you are already in it).
+To start using Agile Scrum in Trello install the extension from the Google Store (or Firefox) and open any Trello board (reload the page if you are already in it).

 There’s nothing to set up and it’s one of the main reasons I developed this extension.
 I want it to work straight away.
 When you create a tag in a card the extension will pick a color and automatically colorize the tag.

 If a team member doesn’t have the ‘Agile SCRUM for Trello boards’ extension installed he will still see be able to see Story Points and Projects as well as modify them (he won’t see colors or progress bars).
 You can install/uninstall the extension at any time without loosing any data too.